Delightful house with gardens and garage, in a picturesque village setting near Thirsk.

 Gable Cottage, Long Causeway, Great Thirkleby, Thirsk, North Yorkshire YO7 2AT

-This charming double fronted Victorian house, broadly built as two estate workers’ cottages and designed in the arts and crafts style, most probably by British architect E B Lamb, enjoys a picture postcard setting within this most delightful North Yorkshire village.
+This charming, double fronted, Arts & Craft, Victorian house, broadly built as two estate workers’ cottages and designed in the arts and crafts style, most probably by British architect E B Lamb, enjoys a picture postcard setting within this most delightful North Yorkshire village.

 • 1274 sq ft arranged over two floors benefiting from high ceilings